lzwjava/blog-source/notes/2025-06-28-warsaws-icpc-triumphs-en.md

 ---
-title: "University of Warsaw's Dominance in ACM ICPC"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: University of Warsaw's Dominance in ACM ICPC
 translated: false
-generated: true
 ---

 The University of Warsaw has an outstanding record in the ACM International Collegiate Programming Contest (ICPC), consistently ranking among the world's top universities in this prestigious competition.
 Here’s a summary of their performance based on available information: